 Is there a more ubiquitous gun than the legendary Remington 870?
 No, by any measure.
 Big Green’s classic scattergun has been produced by the millions, in dozens of variants.
 It is rightly loved for its reliability and smooth-action, but also adored for the sheer number of factory and aftermarket parts available for it.

-No matter what kind of gadget, accessory or add-on you may be seeking, the 870 will likely accommodate you, from the sublime to the insane.
+No matter what kind of gadget, accessory or add-on you may be seeking, the 870 will likely accommodate you, from the sublime to the crazy.
 Want an enhanced forend with rails or integrated light?
 Can do.
 How about a double-decker shell caddy and sight rail unit?
 No problem.
 Want a magazine fed, standoff equipped gun with a folding stock for ballistic breaching?
 Got you covered friend, stand clear!

 An 870, any 870, is only a starting point for its user.
 While a fine gun out of the box and bone-stock, the 870 really starts to shine once you add and refine it to suit your tastes and shooting style.
 Models can be has used for as little as $200 or brand new between $375 and $500.

 Best Budget Gun – Winchester 1300

 The Winchester 1200 and 1300, while pretty nice guns in their own right, were only ever 3rd place contenders against Mossberg and Remington’s pump offerings.
 The 1300 in particular has all the hallmarks of a good defensive shotgun, being reliable, rugged and possessed of a very slick and quick action easily identified by its large rotating bolt head.
 This makes 1300’s something of a sleeper choice among shotgun aficionados.